BuFuuu/paster/README.md

 # paster
 This program base64 encodes a file, then pastes chunks it into an activated window using 'Ctrl+V'.
-Ideal for transferring files to text-restricted inputs, it divides the content into manageable chunks.
+Ideal for transferring files to text-restricted inputs.
 Users should zip files first for efficiency.
+The window gets activated automatically when the window title is set or by clicking on it (-m flag).

 The chunk size and paste interval can be adjusted with '-c' and '-sb' options to suit different needs.
 Best to use with `stty -echo` because this often is a big bottleneck.